-To reduce the enemy forces, the Americans decided to organize an attack on the atoll in order to destroy the remaining boats in the area.
-This rather little-known event in history has transformed the lagoon into one of the best diving destinations in the world.
+To reduce the enemy forces, the Americans decided to organize an attack on the atoll to destroy the remaining boats in the area.
+This little-known event in history has transformed the lagoon into one of the best diving destinations in the world.
 Operation “Hailstone” took place on February 17-18, 1944.
 During the attack, approximately 40 ships and 300 planes were based in the atoll.
-The majority of them were sunk or destroyed in the bombing raids.
+Most of them were sunk or destroyed in the bombing raids.

-Today, there are around 30 planes scattered in the waters of Truk ranging from surface to greater depths requiring technical certifications.
+Today, there are around thirty planes scattered in the waters of Truck ranging from surface to greater depths requiring technical certifications.

 The majority of the boats were used as carriers and were under repair at the time of the attack and therefore had their holds empty.
 It is still possible on some wrecks to be able to come face to face with weapons, ammunition or even torpedoes.

 There are two ways to dive Truk Lagoon, either with a liveaboard or as a land-based resort and day trip.
 It is best to explore these waters on a cruise, as the sites can be quite scattered and this avoids long trips to access the dive sites.
 We advise you to board the SS Thorfinn which will be able to meet all your needs.

 On each site, there is a mooring with a buoy at 5m, which facilitates the descent to find the site, although the wrecks are almost visible from the surface.